dhagmann/deliberation-assets/projects/volvovsky_reputation/chose_to_hire_agent.md

 Unfortunately, you can't travel to the gallery.
 You can either:

 - choose not to buy the art and get **0 points**, or
-- pay an agent **50 points** to purchase the art for you.
+- pay an agent **50 points** from your current earnings to purchase the art for you.
 If the agent buys the right piece, you get **80 points**.
-Otherwise, you get nothing.
+Otherwise, you get nothing, and lose the points you paid the agent.

+Earning 100 points is worth $2.00

 👉 _If you hire the agent, you can hire them again to purchase other pieces.
 If you don't, the Art Buying Game will end._